Kenil-Mangukiya/Voice-Agent-BolnaAI-CRM/frontend/README.md

 ## Features

+- **Authentication**: Beautiful login and registration pages with Google OAuth support
 - **Dashboard**: Overview with stats, quick actions, and setup checklist
 - **Agents**: Agent management with table view, add/edit/delete functionality
 - **Call History**: View and manage all customer calls with filtering